dragondiver/anagram/README.md

 **For ease of coding i reduced the language of words to english**

+***This project contains 2 solutions now and 1 additional implementation example***

+I reimplemented parts of the solution found in the module solution in a new module **requestresponse**.

+I felt that was necessary because, during writing the tests i discovered that the initial solution was to complicated, and did not even fulfill my requirements on a good service.

+But as you can see, i only change the App with the main class, and the controlling service.
+I also had to change the interface here, so i could not use an `alternative`.

+I used the initial module `solution` as a dependency on the new module `requestresponse`.
+As i was using a new `weld se` implementation, the namespace was already migrated to *Jakarta*.

+But in the Quarkus example, i sadly had to copy all classes into the module, as quarkus does not have `Jakarta`namespace changes ready for now (or i was not apble to find it).

 ## Github Pages <a name = "github_pages"></a>

 More Details on exploration, decision and implementation: